-If you’re shopping for the best cheap laptop of 2021, the question to ask is: what’s most important, and what are you willing to sacrifice?
+The best cheap laptops are getting better and better.
+The question to ask is: what’s most important, and what are you willing to sacrifice?
 Even the best cheap laptops aren’t perfect in every area — they have some strengths but cut corners to achieve their price tags.
 You can almost certainly find a budget laptop with a touchscreen, a premium-looking chassis, an HDMI port, a backlit keyboard, or stylus support, but you may need to consider which of those features you want the most, and which you can go without.

-Our other picks for the best cheap laptop of 2021 include the Lenovo Chromebook Duet and the Acer Chromebook Spin 713.
+Our pick for the best cheap laptop of 2022 is the Asus Chromebook Flip CX5, running Chrome OS.
+We feel that the CX5 has build quality, performance, and battery life to match those of many premium devices.
+Our pick for the best cheap Windows laptop is HP’s Pavilion Aero 13.
+Other best cheap laptops include the Lenovo Chromebook Duet 3and the Acer Chromebook Spin 714.
 Many of these laptops also appear on our best laptop, best Chromebook, and best student laptop lists.

 If you like the Duet’s size and detachable form factor but are willing to spend on something a bit more upscale, you may find the Asus Chromebook Detachable CM3 to be a better choice.
 Like the Duet, the CM3 is a 10.5-inch 16:10 Chrome OS tablet with a fabric cover, kickstand, and detachable screen.
 But the CM3’s kickstand folds multiple ways: you can crease it lengthwise to stand the tablet up like a laptop or fold it the short way and stand the tablet up horizontally.
 Plus, it comes with a built-in USI stylus and roomy keys with a surprising amount of travel.
 Battery life was also quite impressive: we averaged close to 13 hours of continuous work.